Reopening Sonoma County

 The coronavirus has affected counties throughout the Bay Area differently with more densely populated counties showing a higher level of infection than others.
 Infection levels are expressed here in confirmed infections per 1,000 users - a 1% infection level would be described as 10 cases per 1,000 residents.

-This map shows the number of infections for each county in the United States.
+This map shows the number of new cases in each county in the United States.
 Hover over a county for more details.
 You can zoom in and out using the '+' and '-' buttons at the right and can drag the zoomed map with your cursor.
-Note: This shows total infections per county so more populous counties are going to show higher numbers for the same level of infection.

 This map shows the number of infections for each country around the world.
 Hover over a country for more details.
 You can zoom in and out using the '+' and '-' buttons at the right and drag the zoomed map with your cursor.
 Note: This shows total infections per country so more populous nations are going to show higher numbers for the same level of infection.